dapr/samples/knative-distributed-calculator/README.md

 kubectl get pods
 ```

-This should either have output as `No resources found in default namespace.` or should list the pods running the `default` namesapce.
+This should either have output as `No resources found in default namespace.` or should list the pods running the `default` namespace.

 ## Step 2 - Setup Dapr